Getting a pet

-Before you adopt a pet, consider the conditions you live in, for example if you have children or you have a garden.
+Before you adopt a pet, consider the conditions you live in, for example if you have enough space or have a garden.

-You should regularly visit a pet at a shelter or foster family to build a relationship with it before adopting.
+You should regularly visit a pet at a shelter or foster family to build a relationship with them before adopting.

 If you decide to go ahead, you’ll need proof of ID and address, and you may be required to pay a fee for microchipping, sterilization and vaccinations.